Agronomic Services — Agrotips

 - Spring and summer are the best times to take soil samples from established lawns and gardens.

 It is always a good idea to take soil samples several weeks before planting a garden or renovating a lawn; then if lime is needed, you have time to apply it properly and let it begin to work before planting.
-For established plantings, spring and summer are good times to submit routine samples because that is the laboratory's off-season and reports are available in about 10 days.
-If you want to use soil samples as a tool to identify a suspected nutrient problem, collect samples whenever you observe the problem and be sure to fill out the Diagnostic Soil Sample Information form instead of the standard Soil Sample Information form.
+For established plantings, spring and summer are good times to submit samples because there is no peak-season fee.
+Reports are usually posted online within 10 days.

-Soil sample boxes and sample information forms are available from all county Cooperative Extension offices and from the Agronomic Division office in Raleigh.
-Sample information forms, sampling instructions and completed reports are also available online at the Division's website.
+Samples must be submitted in NCDA&CS soil boxes, which are available from all county Cooperative Extension offices and from the Agronomic Division office in Raleigh.
+Reports are posted online in PALS.

 - Collect petiole samples from vinifera vineyards during full bloom.